Asher Raboy: Conducting

-While with the Hudson Valley Philharmonic in Upstate New York, he conducting classical concerts for the Albany Symphony Orchestra, performing on a barge on the Hudson River to celebrate the birthday of Troy, and touring the capital area performing for children.
-During this time he worked briefly with the Empire State Youth Orchestra, and then became the co-founder and co-music director for the New Paltz Youth Symphony (now called College-Youth Symphony of SUNY New Paltz).
+While with the Hudson Valley Philharmonic in Upstate New York, he conducted classical concerts for the Albany Symphony Orchestra, performed on a barge on the Hudson River to celebrate the birthday of Troy, and toured the capital area performing for children.
+During this time, he worked briefly with the Empire State Youth Orchestra, and then became the co-founder and co-music director for the New Paltz Youth Symphony (now called College-Youth Symphony of SUNY New Paltz).

 Raboy became conductor of the Napa Valley Symphony Orchestra in 1990, and remained so for twenty years until 2012.
 He conducted the Diablo Ballet for four years, was the Assistant Conductor with the Santa Rosa Symphony, founded the Napa Valley Youth Orchestra, and guest conducted theater, ballet and symphony productions.
 He also worked for the Columbus Symphony, Las Vegas Philharmonic Orchestra, Nevada Festival Ballet, California Symphony, Springfield (Missouri) Symphony Orchestra, Reno Philharmonic Orchestra, Belleayre Music Festival Orchestra, Rohnert Park Chamber Orchestra and the Tuscaloosa Symphony Orchestra.

 Composing

 Raboy has composed or arranged nearly sixty works. been an energetic composer.
 His orchestral works have been performed by the Napa Valley Symphony.
-His early works include his Piano Sonata and his first orchestral composition, Gymnopedies, Or the Presence of the Goddess.
+His early works include his Piano Sonata and his first orchestral composition, Gymnopedies, or the Presence of the Goddess.
 In the mid 1980s, as his conducting began to demand more of his time, Raboy spent less time composing, switching to smaller forms.
-Then, in 1992 he returned to orchestral work, and created a number of pieces, including Piano Concerto, Orchestral Dances, The Coming Storm, The Journey, and A Mystic Valley.
+Then, in 1992, he returned to orchestral work, and created a number of pieces, including Piano Concerto, Orchestral Dances, The Coming Storm, The Journey, and A Mystic Valley.

 Raboy has composed violin pieces to be performed by his wife, violinist Katy Brownell.
 He recently completed My Love by the Ocean (A Love Song for Katy), and is currently working on a new sonata for two violins.